Khmer New Generation Organization

 Khor Sang House is one of a clutch of surviving traditional Khmer houses in Wat Kor village , with floors worn lustrous by a century of...

 Locals flock here during the evening for the riverfront breezes and for the football and movies this place blasts out on its outdoor...

 Offering an all-inclusive tabletop barbecue and serve-yourself buffet, this place is unbelievably popular with local Khmers and domestic...

 Bamboo Train information

-Each bamboo train – known in Khmer as a norry (nori) – consists of a 3m-long wooden frame, covered lengthwise with slats made of ultralight bamboo, that rest on two barbell-like bogies, the aft one connected by fan belts to a 6HP gasoline engine.
-Pile on 10 or 15 people, or up to three tonnes of rice, crank it up and you can cruise along at about 15km/h.
+Each bamboo train – known in Khmer as a norry (pronounced 'nori') – consists of a 3m-long wooden frame, covered lengthwise with slats made of ultralight bamboo, that rest on two barbell-like bogies, the aft one connected by fan belts to a 6HP gasoline engine.
+Pile on 10 or 15 people, or up to 3 tonnes of rice, crank it up and you can cruise along at about 15km/h.